 let client = factory?.client

-Features start their life on one developer's machine.
-A developer should be able to put code behind Splits on their development machine without the SDK requiring network connectivity.
+For testing, a developer can put code behind feature flags on their development machine without the SDK requiring network connectivity.
 To achieve this, the Split SDK can be started in 'localhost' mode.
 In this mode, the SDK neither polls nor updates Split servers, rather it uses an in-memory data structure to determine what treatments to show to the customer for each of the features.

-The new format is a list of single-key maps (one per mapping split-keys-config), defined as follows:
+The new format is a list of single-key maps (one per mapping feature_flag-keys-config), defined as follows:

 - my_feature: